yannickycpan/reproduceRL/README.md

 You are welcome to send me feedbacks, my email address is inside the paper.

-**How to run**
-python main.py jsonfiles/fta.json 0 will run the first configuration in the json file.
-Please see main.py for a detailed explanation regarding the meaning of the index after jsonfiles/fta.json

 **Wang, Han implements a Pytorch version of FTA**.
 The code is available at https://github.com/hwang-ua/fta_pytorch_implementation